 We report here two novel genomes of Amoebophrya spp.
 (A25 and A120) parasites, the sister lineage of Dinophyceae.
 While these two strains are phylogenetically too distant to provide meaningful insights into parasitism and host specificity (21), they are key to understanding myzozoan evolution.
 Both strains share many similarities with other dinoflagellates at the genome-level: their chromosomes appear to be condensed most of the time (despite the absence of a typical dinocaryon) and remain attached to the nuclear membrane (16); they code for DVNPs (7); some of their mature transcripts contain a truncated DinoSL motif found in other dinoflagellates (12) resulting from trans-splicing of pre-mRNAs; they share more orthologous genes with Dinophyceae than with any other myzozoan.
 However, Amoebophrya differ from Dinophyceae by several genomic features, the most prominent ones being the compactness of their genomes, the loss of their plastid and the reduction of their mitochondrion.
 For instance, the concomitant loss of all dehydrogenase complexes has no precedent in myzozoans retaining a functional TCA.
-This essential metabolic pathway still persists thanks to the retention of alternative pathways, also detected in sister lineages, and likely inherited from a myzozoan ancestor.
+This essential metabolic pathway may still persists thanks to the retention of alternative pathways also detected in sister lineages, and likely inherited from a myzozoan ancestor.
 The cumulative effect of a small number of transposable elements, along with short introns and intergenic regions, and the limited number of gene families, all contribute to the compactness of the Amoebophrya genomes when compared to other dinoflagellates.
 A compact genome and the strong synteny observed between the two strains suggest a long term evolutionary constraint on chromosome organization within the Amoebophrya clade in contrast to what was observed in Symbiodiniaceae.
-Alternatively, the low values of protein sequence similarity are potentially linked to parasitism, as this way of life often coincides with relaxed functional constraints leading to higher substitution rates (65).
-The non-canonical splicing sites, the large diversity of size, and DR motifs make the Amoebophrya introners (IEs) a novel type of repetitive element for which the splicing mechanism should be distinct from the ubiquitous eukaryotic splicing machinery.
+Meanwhile, the low values of protein sequence similarity are potentially linked to parasitism, as this way of life often coincides with relaxed functional constraints leading to higher substitution rates (65).
+The non-canonical splicing sites, the large diversity of size and DR motifs make the Amoebophrya introners (IEs) a novel type of repetitive element for which the splicing mechanism should be distinct from the ubiquitous eukaryotic splicing machinery.
 Amoebophrya IEs can form putative stem-loop secondary structures that may be involved in their mobilization.
 Such mechanisms common to both Amoebophrya strains must have preceded their divergence, enabling the retention and proliferation of IEs.
 Taken together, our results suggest that the sequencing of additional Amoebophrya genomes and transcriptomes is required for the exploration of the origin and spread of NCIs and IEs, and also to investigate their potential impact on protein evolution.
 Overall, additional well-annotated genomes from other basal Syndiniales will shed light on the mechanisms underlying the atypical and contrasting genome organizations observed in dinoflagellates, i.e. from constrained highly compact genomes to relaxed gigantism.

 Methods